kas-lab/suave/README.md

 **Note:** It is possible to pass arguments to specify the x and y coordinates of where the UUV spawns, by changing the values.
 In the above launch command the initial coordinates are set to (-17.0,2.0).

 ### Start the Mission
 Now it is possible to start the mission.
 Select the desired type of missions through the command line arguments.
-The mission results will be saved in `results/<result_filename>.csv`.
-TODO: This is the correct path to where the results are saved right?
+The mission results will be saved in the path specified in the mission_config.yaml file.

 Launching the mission file without launch arguments will start a time-constrained mission without a managing subsystem.
 This can be done by running the following command: